zephyrproject-rtos/zephyr/doc/develop/getting_started/index.rst

             As of November 2023, Python 3.12 is not recommended for Zephyr development on Windows, as some required Python dependencies may be difficult to install.

       #.
-Close the terminal window.
+Close the Command Prompt window.

 .. _Chocolatey: https://chocolatey.org/
 .. _Install chocolatey: https://chocolatey.org/install